Custom Snippet

 </script>

-The options.config
+The opts.config

 Object